Solo 401k Plan Controlled Group

-One must first determine whether adopting the additional Solo 401(k) would violate the Controlled Group Rules set up by the IRS and Department of Labor.
+Some of our Solo 401k clients ask whether a business or individual can adopt a separate Solo 401k plan for another business or entity.
+One must first determine whether adopting the additional Solo 401k would violate the Controlled Group Rules set up by the IRS and Department of Labor.

-The Controlled Group Rules were created essentially to protect employees from a business owner or executive establishing a separate 401(k) plan for another business and thereby not offering those employees the benefits inherent in participating in a 401(k) qualified retirement plan.
+The Controlled Group Rules were created to protect employees from a business owner or executive who establishes a separate 401k plan for another business and does not offer those employees the benefits inherent in participating in a 401k qualified retirement plan.

 What is a controlled group of corporations?

 As per Internal Revenue Code Section 414, a controlled group is any two or more corporations connected through stock ownership in any of the following ways:

 - 80% of stock of each (subsidiary) corporation is owned by another member of the group

 - Parent corporation must own 80% of the stock of at least one of the other members of the group

 - The rules are subject to the stock attribution rules under Internal Revenue Code Section 318

 - The same five or fewer individuals own at least 80% of the stock of the corporations